ulidtko/cabal-doctest/README.md

 import Build_doctests (flags, pkgs, module_sources)
 import Data.Foldable (traverse_)
+import System.Environment.Compat (unsetEnv)
 import Test.DocTest (doctest)

 main :: IO ()
 main = do
-    traverse_ putStrLn args -- optionally print arguments doctest args where
+    traverse_ putStrLn args -- optionally print arguments unsetEnv "GHC_ENVIRONMENT" -- see 'Notes'; you may not need this doctest args where
     args = flags ++ pkgs ++ module_sources
 ```

+(The `System.Environment.Compat` module is from the `base-compat`
+package.
+That's already in the transitive closure of `doctest`'s
+dependencies.
+If you don't need to support GHC 7.6 or earlier, you can
+use `System.Environment` from `base` instead.)

 Example with multiple .cabal components
 ---------------------------------------